RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 The Gini impurity is a criterion that minimizes the probability of misclassification:

 Gini accuracy = 0.4308

-## K-fold cross-validation
-K-fold cross-validation is used to randomly split the training dataset into k folds without replacement.
-The folds k — 1  are used for training the model, and last fold is used to evaluate performance.
-This is done k times to obtain k models and performance estimates:

-CV accuracy: 0.444 +/- 0.022

 ## Conclusion
 The most significant features were found to be the actors names, the name of the director, genre and the number of vritics for review.